pra1veenk/ppe-detect-sap/Documentation/Step7-Configure-BusinessActions/README.md

-## Configure SAP S/4HANA Business Actions in the extension application
+## Configure SAP S/4HANA Business Actions in the Extension Application

 In this section, you will define business action in the action-management extension application in SAP BTP.
 Ensure your application's **Requested State** is **Started**.